mosdef-hub/msibi/paper/paper.md

 - **Force.set_harmonic & Force.set_periodic** Creates a static, immutable force (not tabulated).
 This is useful for setting force parameters for distributions that are easily described by harmonic or periodic functions.

 ### Example Workflow
-These methods enable users to combine learned and static forces and include them in series.
+The force-setter methods above enable users to combine learned and static forces and include them in series.
 For example:

 1. Fit a bond-stretching force to a simple distribution and set the force using `Bond.set_harmonic()`.
 2. With the bond-stretching force included and held static (step 1), run `msibi` to learn bond-angle forces, resulting in a tabulated force stored in a `.csv` file.